Summary: 9 min

 - Not having formal measure processes: when you will find out that someone has been underperforming, you won’t have any ways or tools to let them know because you didn’t establish any in the first place.

 20. Good CEOs make difficult decisions NOW that pay off LATER.
 Not the other way around.

 21. Politics is defined as using tricks to advance one’s ambition and career at the expense of the company.
 Politics often happen as a by-product of certain behaviors (eg: increasing the salary of someone that wants to quit).
 To avoid that, hire the people with the right ambitions, aka that want to help your company succeed, that have aligned purposes with your business.

-22. Build crystal clear processes for raise and promotion to avoid jealousy and political behavior.
+22. Build crystal clear processes for raises and promotion to avoid jealousy and political behavior.

-23. If one employee complains of another employee, do not address the problem without both of them in the room.
+23. If one employee complains about another employee, do not address the problem without both of them in the room.
 Sometimes, the problem can be fixed by simply swapping the employees for a week.
-Head of sales will be head of marketing for a week while head of marketing will be head of sales.
+The head of sales will be head of marketing for a week while the head of marketing will be head of sales.
 This will strengthen understanding and empathy and will enable the teams to better work together.

 24. The Peter Principle: this principle states that all organizations eventually become crippled due to the promotion process.
 People good at their current jobs get promoted to other jobs.
 When they stop being good, they stop being promoted and get stuck at the job they suck at, which cripples the entire organization.
 This is why you should fire (or at least, move) employees that don’t perform adequately.